SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

     }
     ....
 ```
-The `UseCloudFoundryJwtAuthentication()` method call adds the CloudFoundry middleware to the pipeline.
+The `UseCloudFoundryJwtAuthentication()` method call adds the Cloud Foundry middleware to the pipeline.

 ##### 2.2.6 Securing Endpoints